rosseljost/latexBeamerTemplateUPB/README.md

 I think that everyone can get use out of a font that is easily legible in non-perfect condition, even someone with perfect sight.
 I am still disappointed that the university chose a typeface that is so inaccessible.

+The Corporate Design Font of the UPB (Karla):

 ![Karla](readme-pictures/karla-font-sample.png)

+Atkinson Hyperlegible:

 ![Atkinson Hyperlegible](readme-pictures/adkinson-font-sample.png)

 ### Title Slide